department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/2022-audit/documentation/health-care-FE-documentation.md

 # My VA Health Care Frontend Documentation
-Last updated: December 1, 2023 - updated Cerner handling
+Last updated: April 29, 2024 - updated icons

 ## When to show the ‘Health care’ section
 We show this section for every LOA3 user.